Zin260804/G-Scores/README.md

 - MySQL will run on port 3366
 - Backend (Spring Boot) will run on http://localhost:8080
 - Frontend (React) will run on http://localhost:3000

+⚠️ **Note:** During the initial Docker startup, the backend will run database seeders to import a large dataset.
+This process might take some time.
+It's recommended to let it run for a few minutes and then restart the containers to speed up subsequent runs.

 ### 4️⃣ Option 2 — Run Locally

 - If you run backend directly on your local machine or IntelliJ